-Requests for the ATMU, AMRS, and IMET should be made through the Tennessee Interagency Coordination Center.
+Requests for the AMRS and IMET should be made through the Tennessee Interagency Coordination Center.
 Typically, the IMET nearest the incident will be deployed.
 However, during times of limited resources, IMETs from other areas of the country may be called.
-The decision will be made by the Special Meteorologist to NIFC (SMC) in conjunction with the MIC and IMET from the affected offices.
+This decision will be made by the National Fire Weather Operations Coordinator (NFWOC) in conjunction with the MIC and IMET from the affected offices.
 It is the responsibility of the IMET to arrange shipment of the AMRS workstation.